cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/navigating-data-from-phyloseq-into-microbiomestat.md

 * **tree**: A rooted phylogenetic tree.
 If the tree is not rooted, it will be rooted using the midpoint method.
 Tips not present in the OTU table are pruned.

 After converting the Phyloseq object to the MicrobiomeStat format, the data is now compatible with MicrobiomeStat's analysis tools.

-With the data object set up, you can now proceed with MicrobiomeStat's microbiome data analysis functions.